AxadjonovOyatillo21/Casting-Agency-API/backend/README.md

         }
     ```
 ### Errors🐞
-  - This endpoint does'nt raise any errors
+  - This endpoint doesn't raise any errors

 # GET /genres